 “Putting on my snowshoes for the first time each winter is like a rebirth.
 Having done so before many times, the experience still seems new and fresh.
 I had that feeling again today as I headed out on my snowshoes for the first time this season.”
 (Jim Joque, 2018 journal)

-For many years, I kept an outdoor-nature journal.
+For many years, I kept a nature journal.
 I currently write my outdoor adventures and observations in my tenth cloth-bound journal.
-Periodically, I page through a volume to look at past details of a trip or to reminisce.
+Occasionally, I page through a volume to look at past details of a trip or to reminisce.

 In thumbing through 25 years of pages in my journals (1993 through 2018), I found some passages taking me back to a few snowshoeing adventures that provided me with fond memories.
-Here are a few quotes and stories that come to mind.
+So, here are a few quotes and stories from my outdoor journal that come to mind.

-“Low and behold we found wolf tracks.
+“Low and behold, we found wolf tracks.
 It was very exciting to see actual wolf tracks in the wild.
 But then, it got even more intriguing.
 We followed the tracks into the woods about 25 yards or so and found a deer kill.
 As unpleasant as it was to see hide and head, it was most interesting to see the natural survival instinct of animals in the wild.”
-(Jim Joque, 2002 Journal)
+(Jim Joque, 2002 outdoor journal)

 Observing wildlife in nature on snowshoes can be challenging and exciting.
-All you need besides your snowshoes and a daypack with hiking essentials are binoculars, wildlife and bird field guides, tracking identification guide, and a camera.
+Besides your snowshoes and a daypack with hiking essentials, all you need are binoculars, wildlife and bird field guides, a tracking identification guide, and a camera.
 Don’t forget a pencil and your journal.

 I also taught camping and backpacking courses at the university for as long as I taught snowshoeing.
 In addition to 1-credit weekend courses, I taught a 3-credit introduction to camping and backpacking.
 I concluded the course with a winter camping trip…often on snowshoes.